-State Farm has been in operation for nearly 100 years and was founded in 1922.
-Today, the company is the largest automobile insurance provider in the United States and also provides insurance products that include Medicare Supplement Plans.
+State Farm was founded in 1922, and today, the company is the largest automobile insurance provider in the United States and also provides insurance products that include Medicare Supplement Plans.
 It may offer a bundle discount if you currently hold other insurance policies with State Farm.

 State Farm doesn’t offer Medigap in all states.
 You can’t currently obtain coverage in Massachusetts, New Jersey, or Rhode Island.

 For the zip codes we searched for pricing, we were quoted a Plan G price of $207.74 for a 70-year old nonsmoking man in a guaranteed issue period.
 This was close to the middle of quoted policy prices from Medicare’s Plan Finder, which was between $134 and $437 for Plan G. Once you receive a quote, you can select a plan, which directs you to fill out your information.
 A State Farm agent will reach out to you with further policy information.